Strikingly is an unusual website builder with a focus on designing mobile-friendly single-page websites.

 Experienced users might prefer to jump right in, and Strikingly's familiar interface makes that relatively straightforward.
 Click on objects to view their properties and edit them, tap the Preview button to check the results and select Help if you get stuck.
 It's not difficult, and most people will be exploring and learning about the service within a few minutes.

 The Strikingly editor groups most of its controls and options in a well-designed sidebar.
-A navigation map shows you the content sections in the current page, and allows adding new elements.
-You can adjust site-level details including fonts, colors and animations.
-There are buttons to preview or publish your site, and some small but welcome extras we've rarely seen elsewhere (there's a useful reminder of how long ago your project was last saved.)
+A navigation map shows you the content sections in the current page.
+You can reorder them, delete them, and add new elements.
+You can adjust site-level details including fonts, colours and animations.

 While this is restrictive, it ensures the editor is very easy-to-use, and Strikingly probably has enough sections to keep many users happy.
 In a click or two you can add images, galleries, videos, social feeds, forms, a store, a blog and more.

 There are also a few apps to integrate your site with other services.
-These don't offer anything like the range of services seen in Wix and Weebly, but they cover many of the basics: Google Maps, SoundCloud, Google Calendar, PayPal, Wufoo forms, Ecwid stores, Facebook and Disqus comments, and a general Embed box for adding YouTube videos, tweets and more.
+These don't offer anything like the range of services seen in Wix and Weebly, but they cover many of the basics: Google Maps, SoundCloud, Google Calendar, PayPal, Wufoo forms, Ecwid stores, Facebook and Disqus comments, and a general Embed box for adding tweets, Giphys, and more.

 Whatever you add or tweak, Strikingly does a good job of protecting you from accidents and mistakes.
 It automatically saves your work every minute or two, ensuring that whatever happens, you'll never lose too much if something goes wrong.
 And even after saving, you can keep tapping Undo to reverse all your recent changes.

 Site previews are another highlight.
 Buttons to preview your work in desktop, phone and tablet views enable you to check that your pages work across all devices.
-Another option allows viewing the live site, which means if you've noticed a problem and gone back to the editor to change something, you can view the results immediately, without needing to save your work first.
+Another option allows viewing the live site, which means if you've noticed a problem and gone back to the editor to change something, you can view the results immediately.
 It's a thoughtful touch which will save you time and hassle when tuning your website.

-The features you do get are generally well designed and presented.
-You can change your page background to images or videos, for instance.
-There's a built-in library of background videos to explore.
-You can view them in action on your web page by just moving your mouse cursor over the video thumbnail, then choose your favorite with a click.
+The features you get are generally well designed and presented.
+You can change your page background to images or videos, either your own media or browse the built-in library (you can view them in action on your web page by just moving your mouse cursor over the video thumbnail, then choose your favourite with a click).

-There's also the ability to upload and store commonly-used images in a Strikingly-hosted library, allowing you to use them on multiple pages or sites without having to upload them again.
-There's no support for uploading videos, unfortunately, so you'll have to host those on YouTube or some other Strikingly-compatible service.
+What we greatly appreciated was the ability to store commonly-used images in a Strikingly-hosted library, allowing you to use them on multiple pages or sites without having to upload them again.
+Surprisingly, there’s no support for uploading videos, so you'll have to host those on YouTube or some other compatible service.

 A couple of clicks takes you to the blog editor.
 Plain text boxes allow entering a title and subtitle, and you can then build the rest of your post with a mix of content blocks: headings, text, images, videos, separators, buttons, and custom HTML for embedding almost anything else.
-It all works well enough, and you could have a post online within a minute or two.
+It all works well enough, and you could have a post online in next to no time.